GP2-TNC-WG/GP2-Beginner-Bioinformatics-for-PD-Genetics/Introduction.md

 - Hit the ```Run``` button in the top left to move through the cells running the code sequentially as you go.

-- You can also run cells with commands like you would use in your terminal using "%%bash"
+- You can also turn cells into bash cells to use commands like you would use in your terminal by using "%%bash"

 ```python